 You’re actually not seeing double, because we had two Chicago World’s Fair Featherweights on consignment at one time!

-#2 — The second one we had was unique in its own right and sold for about $6000.00.
+#2 — The second one we had was unique in its own right and sold for about $6,000.00 in 2015.
 Not only was this machine so unique because it was a Chicago badged Featherweight, but because the original owner knew what she had and meticulously cherished her machine from the day she purchased it at the fair.
 Original Chicago World’s Fair booklet and paperwork were also included.
 In addition, an original 1934 “Century of Progress” Singercraft Guide – another commemorative from the exposition - accompanied the machine.
 Be sure to take note of how the original owner typewriter-typed her name and information and affixed them both to the machine and case.
 Although she used and enjoyed her machine and sewed many things over the years, she was fastidious about maintaining it.
 I am sure the original owner would be delighted to know that her sweet little Chicago-native Featherweight was passed on to another fellow sewist or quilter, who will also love and cherish this machine for many, many years.